Icar Prenatal Essential Omega-3 Side Effects

 Generic Name: omega-3 polyunsaturated fatty acids

-Note: This page contains information about the side effects of omega-3 polyunsaturated fatty acids.
-Some of the dosage forms included on this document may not apply to the brand name Icar Prenatal Essential Omega-3.
+Note: This document contains side effect information about omega-3 polyunsaturated fatty acids.
+Some of the dosage forms listed on this page may not apply to the brand name Icar Prenatal Essential Omega-3.

 For the Consumer